vijithassar/lit/README.md

 # Miscellaneous #

+This lil guy:

-This is deeply inspired by [Literate CoffeeScript](http://coffeescript.org/#literate), intended to be much simpler than the powerful [Node.js literate-programming compiler](https://github.com/jostylr/literate-programming), and uses GitHub-style ["fenced code blocks"](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) delimited with backticks instead of the space-driven notation used by [traditional Markdown](https://daringfireball.net/projects/markdown/).
-It is almost entirely based on [Rich Traube's one-liner for awk](https://gist.github.com/trauber/4955706).
-I've just added a few convenience wrappers.
-It's minimalist and will remain that way, intended to be an unobtrusive part of other build processes.
+- was deeply inspired by [Literate CoffeeScript](http://coffeescript.org/#literate)
+- aims to be much simpler than the powerful [Node.js literate-programming compiler](https://github.com/jostylr/literate-programming)
+- uses GitHub-style ["fenced code blocks"](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) delimited with backticks instead of the space-driven notation used by [traditional Markdown](https://daringfireball.net/projects/markdown/)
+- is almost entirely based on [Rich Traube's one-liner for awk](https://gist.github.com/trauber/4955706); I've just added a few convenience wrappers
+- will probably break function folding in your code editor of choice
+- could theoretically implement source maps for JavaScript and CSS but hasn't yet bothered because equivalents aren't possible for all the other languages you might write with it
+- is minimalist and will remain that way so it can be an unobtrusive part of other your other build processes